-It is quite practical to perform the T 175 level setup routines "by ear," and careful work will produce acceptably accurate results.
+It is quite practical to perform the T 785 level setup routines "by ear", and careful work will produce acceptably accurate results.
 However, the use of an inexpensive sound-pressure level (SPL) meter, such as Radio Shack part number 33-2050, makes this task easier, more accurate and more repeatable.
 Ownership of such a meter could prove a valuable audio tool.
+Your NAD audio specialist may be able to help you with temporary use of a meter.